Flowyh/JLRPG.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://flowyh.github.io/JLPG.jl/stable)
 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://flowyh.github.io/JLPG.jl/dev)

 This package provides a parser and lexer generator for Julia inspired by [GNU Bison](https://www.gnu.org/software/bison/manual/) and [Flex](https://westes.github.io/flex/manual/) respectively.
+Most algorithms used in this package are based on the algorithms described in the [Dragon Book](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools).

-The generated parsers and lexers are written in pure Julia and do not require any external dependencies (aside from the `JLPG.jl` library).
-To generate a parser or lexer, a definition file has to be written in a bison/flex-like syntax.
+Generated parsers and lexers are written in pure Julia and do not require any external dependencies (aside from the `JLPG.jl` library).
+To generate a parser or lexer, a definition file has to be written in a bison/flex-like syntax (but with Julia code inside!).

 The library currently features: